DylanDijk/dylandijk.github.io/_posts/2023-01-03-git-cheatsheet.md

 - To push the tag to the remote repo you run `git push origin v1.0.0`.
 Where `v1.0.0` is the tag name.
 - You can then use the tags to publish new releases on the GitHub repo.

+## Ignoring
+- File change keeps appearing in git status even though it has been added to `.gitignore`
+	- This is because the file has already been tracked by git.
+To stop tracking the file you need to run `git rm --cached <file>`.
+Then commit the changes.
+- You want git to ignore certain files, but want to avoid using the `.gitignore` file.
+For example, if you have forked a repo and made personal notes that you do not want to be included in a pull request, and you also do not want a modified `.gitignore` file to appear in the pull request.
+A solution is to list the files in the `.git/info/exclude` file within your local repo.

 ## Useful Things

 - Renaming a file on local Git Repo